 This Time Tomorrow

-One of the ways to help members of the congregation to live out their live out their faith naturally and openly, in all aspects of their daily lives is to briefly interview them in a Sunday service asking three simple questions:
+This is one of the ways to help members of the congregation to live out their live out their faith naturally and openly, in all aspects of their daily lives is to briefly interview them in a Sunday service asking three simple questions:

 - What will you be doing this time tomorrow?